TidesOfAForgettenName/TidesOfAForgettenName/README.md

 • i warm up slowly
 • sarcasm is normal
 • i make dark / suggestive jokes
-• Please iwec or block me if you feel uncomf with me
+• iwec or block me if you feel uncomf with me
-• i make puns ( if you don't like em pls tell me )
+• i make puns

 ---